khurananick/Flex-Frontline-Integration/README.md

 # Flex + Frontline Integration

-This simple web app takes webhooks from the Programmable Chat API used in the Twilio Flex project and webhooks Conversations API in the Frontline project to sync the two resources together with messages posted by participants.
+This Twilio Serverless app takes webhooks from the Programmable Chat API used in the Twilio Flex project and webhooks from the Conversations API used in the Frontline project to sync the two resources together with messages posted by participants.

-This app assumes that the Flex Project and Frontline Project are two entire separate Projects/Accounts, and that the Worker in the Flex Project has the same username as the user in the Frontline project.
+This app assumes that the Flex Project and the Frontline Project are two entire separate Projects/Accounts, and that the Worker in the Flex Project has the same username as the user in the Frontline project.

 ## Demo Video